 Myth - CBD Oils Contain THC & Can Make You Feel High

 Where does CBD oil come from?
 Cannabis plants.
-But it's a myth that all CBD oils contain THC, and behave like marijuana.
+But it's a myth that all CBD oils contain THC.

 Fact - THC Is Not Always Present In CBD Oils